RaymondOchoa/Frontend-Practice/README.md

 # Frontend-Practice
-This repository contains solutions to daily frontend development challenges from Frontendpractice.com.
-The purpose of the repository is to track progress and improve skills over time.
+This repository contains solutions to daily frontend development challenges from Frontendpractice.com a website that provides daily frontend development challenges to help developers improve their skills.